Skip to main content

 • Honors candidates in art must fulfill the course major requirements.

-• Honors study in art consists of a culminating exhibition of the student’s studio work, with an accompanying artist essay of 3,750 to 5,000 words.
+• Honors study in art consists of a culminating solo exhibition of the student’s studio work in the List Gallery, with an accompanying artist essay of 3,750 to 5,000 words.
 Some of this work may figure in the selections of work presented for one or both of the course pairs described above, but the rationale for inclusion in the exhibition will differ.
-The artist essay will be sent to both examiners of studio preparations.
-A revision of a paper written previously for the art history preparation will be sent to the art history examiner.
+The artist essay will be sent to all examiners of art preparations.

 HONORS MINOR